Susan Bertie, Countess of Kent: Early life

 Susan was the first child of her mother's second marriage.
 Born one year after Susan was a brother, Peregrine Bertie, who later succeeded his mother as the 13th Baron Willoughby de Eresby.

 The dowager duchess and her second husband, devout Protestants, went into exile on the Continent with Susan and her brother for the remainder of the Catholic Queen Mary's reign, only returning in 1559 to the duchess’s elaborate manor house of Grimsthorpe in Lincolnshire after the accession of Queen Elizabeth, Susan being five years of age.

-A record of clothes bought for Susan, her siblings, and the Bertie household in 1561 mentions Susan's farthingale, her Dutch gown of crimson satin, a gold cawl or hairnet, the finding of a brooch she lost, and a lute bought for her and her brother Peregine.
-A portrait of Peregine and Susan was painted in 1562.
+A record of clothes bought for Susan, her siblings, and the Bertie household in 1561 mentions Susan's farthingale, her Dutch gown of crimson satin, a gold cawl or hairnet, the finding of a brooch she lost, and a lute bought for her and her brother Peregrine.
+A portrait of Peregrine and Susan was painted in 1562.

 In 1570, at the age of sixteen, Susan married Reginald Grey of Wrest, and left Grimsthorpe.
-Known at the time of his marriage as "Master Grey", Susan's husband was acknowledged by Elizabeth I as Earl of Kent by 30 December 1571, as the result of a campaign by his mother in law Catherine, Duchess of Suffolk.
+Known at the time of his marriage as "Master Grey", Susan's husband was acknowledged by Elizabeth I as Earl of Kent by 30 December 1571, as the result of a campaign by his mother-in-law Katherine, Duchess of Suffolk.
 Susan became known as Countess of Kent as a result.
 A year later, on 15 March 1573, the earl died.

 Because the Earl and Countess of Kent had been childless, the heir to the earldom was the earl's thirty-three-year-old younger brother, styled until then Henry Lord Grey of Ruthin.
 Susan Bertie Grey, now nineteen and Dowager Countess of Kent, and presumably unable to continue living in the new Earl of Kent's inherited residence, may at this time have been invited to live at Court.
 If so, the invitation was presumably issued at the behest of Queen Elizabeth I, who often kept a benevolent watch over younger ladies of the peerage in Susan's situation – certainly the queen would take an angry interest in Susan's remarriage in 1581.